 The more developed an area becomes, the greater the percentage of its work force moves to the next category.
+Evolution is a two-way street.

-Geographic City 3: Economic Base Economic base of a city is a mix of manufacturing and service activities to satisfy the needs of the city and to earn income for the city.
+Geographic City 3: Economic Base

+Economic base of a city is a mix of manufacturing and service activities to satisfy the needs of the city and to earn income for the city.

 A change in economic orientation will affect urbanization and the appearance of a city.

 The economic base consists of a basic sector and a non-basic sector.